-I think I might be in love with caramel sauce.
+I think I might be in love with caramel sauce...and vanilla syrup.

 And just coffee in general.
 So is life.
 Caramel macchiatos pair excellently with these healthier chocolate chip cookies...don't all cookies go well with coffee drinks?

-- 2 tbsp vanilla flavored syrup I used sugar free
+- 2 tablespoon vanilla flavored syrup, I used sugar free

 - Ice to fill your glass

-- 2 tbsp caramel sauce homemade or store bought
+- 2 tablespoon caramel sauce, homemade or store bought

 - 4-6 ounces strong brewed coffee

-Drizzle glass with 1 tbsp of caramel sauce.
+- Drizzle glass with 1 tablespoon of caramel sauce.

 This recipe was lightly adapted from Eugenie Kitchen.